-Twosaddle Corydoras (Corydoras Weitzmani) Fish Species Profile
+Twosaddle Corydoras (Corydoras Weitzmani) Species Profile & Care Guide

 The Two Saddle Corydoras are a popular social fish and should be kept in small groups.
 They are incredibly peaceful, easy to care for and non-aggressive, making them an excellent addition to any community tank.
 Always present hiding places for them.